khulnasoft/integrations-core/ecs_fargate/README.md

 #### Create an ECS Fargate task

 The primary unit of work in Fargate is the task, which is configured in the task definition.
 A task definition is comparable to a pod in Kubernetes.
 A task definition must contain one or more containers.
-In order to run the Datadog Agent, create your task definition to run your application container(s), as well as the Datadog Agent container.
+In order to run the Khulnasoft Agent, create your task definition to run your application container(s), as well as the Khulnasoft Agent container.

 The instructions below show you how to configure the task using the [Amazon Web Console][4], [AWS CLI tools][5], or [AWS CloudFormation][6].